dalekjs/skaro/Readme.md

 * rethink `config` vs. `options` handling

-* verify task returns a handle in RunLoop::runTask
 * allow sub-units (much like before/after) that can be registered as macros or something

 * ServicePlugin to hook into `Dalek.start()`, `Dalek.stop()` and `Dalek.kill()` lifecycle-phases to transparently fire up services used by the test (web server, proxy, video capture, …) Would this also require hooks for suiteStarted, unitEnded, … possibly even `browser url changed`?